zetavg/chromium-website/site/teams/animations/highlights-archive/march-2020---web-animations-scroll-linked-animations-throughput-metrics-and-more/index.md

 <td></tr></td>
 <td><tr></td>

-<td><td>Tracking the last frame</td></td>
+<td><td colspan=2>Tracking the last frame</td></td>

-<td><td>It’s possible that after a BeginImpl\[Main\]Frame is reported, the tracker is scheduled to terminate. e.g. an impl-frame could have started right before a sequence stops such as the end of a touch scroll.
+<td><td colspan=2>It’s possible that after a BeginImpl\[Main\]Frame is reported, the tracker is scheduled to terminate. e.g. an impl-frame could have started right before a sequence stops such as the end of a touch scroll.
 We will completely lose track of it under such circumstances.
 With Xida’s <a href="https://chromium-review.googlesource.com/c/chromium/src/+/2079134">work</a>, we can now track the last BeginImplFrame and soon the last BeginMainFrame. </td></td>

 <td></tr></td>
 <td></table></td>